 Tyler State Park

-Fall is a short but sweet season here in Texas, it usually last two weeks from Thanksgiving weekend to first week of December.
-Last year we were in Japan caught a glimpse of last few fall leaves.
+Fall is a short but sweet season here in Texas, it usually lasts two weeks from Thanksgiving weekend to the first week of December.
+Last year we were in Japan caught a glimpse of the last few fall leaves.
 Thankful that we were able to experience these gorgeous colors at the Fort Worth Japanese garden this year.